English

 Recent economic data point to the intensifying financial pressures being deliberately applied to working-class households by the Reserve Bank of Australia (RBA) and the Albanese Labor government.

-Unemployed workers registering to receive social welfare outside Centrelink office in Sydney in 2020.
+Unemployed workers registering for social welfare outside Centrelink office in Sydney, Australia

 Facing higher mortgage repayments and rent hikes, resurging prices for essentials and falling real wages, increasing numbers of people are depending on credit cards and pay-later services to survive.
 Statistics show inflation rising again, especially for petrol, housing and food, household savings falling for the first time since the 2008 global financial crisis, and job cuts spreading.